USEPA/EPA_HD_CTI_BCA/docs/source/introduction.rst

 Optional output files are:
     - bca_all_calcs.csv which contains data for every calendar year (yearID) and vehicle age (ageID) by option/sourcetype/regclass/fueltype.
 Generation of this file is controlled via user interaction during runtime.
 It can be a very large file depending on the number of alternatives.
+    - inventory_annual_IncludedModelYears.xlsx which contains annual inventory summaries for specific calendar years as specified in the BCA_General_Inputs file (for model years included in the analysis).

 Optional output figures are:
     - the toggle generate_emissionrepair_cpm_figures will generate a figure showing the emission repair cost/mile results for each vehicle for the model years entered.
 Note that there are ~50 vehicles so entering 2 model years results in ~100 figures.